iPalash/leetcode/1229/ps.md

 - min(ends) - max(starts) > duration
 - Impl for this has too many edge cases, how to simplify this?
 - Try a 2 pointer approach for this which linear complexity after sorting
+- There is also a heap version of the solution which solves the subproblem of comparing while moving that caused so many edge case and twice pass necessary while doing binary search

+!TODO !RETRY